JacobHarrisAston/Zapatos-Website/README.md

 •	If the admin logs into the admin portal, he will be welcomed with his name at the admin dashboard.
 •	The availability page lists all the products stocked on the site – with the edit button linking to an edit form to update in the database.
 Delete button will remove the stock
 •	The order page shows order history of customers.
 •	The edit profile page allows admin to change their username on a form and updates to database.
-The fourth panel will display the shoe trends of our website currently.

 DEPLOYMENT OF THE WEBSITE: